 Any meat that your turtle eats will contain calcium, but for most turtles, they probably won’t get enough of it just from protein sources alone.
 Leafy green vegetables and kale, in particular, are chock full of calcium and are a very healthy food for turtles.
 Most red-eared sliders seem to love the stuff.
 Ideally, vegetables such as these should be given or fed on a daily basis.

 Crayfish should not be fed daily to turtles, but they are great sources of calcium, as is any other crustacean with its shell intact.
 Other sources of calcium-rich food are roaches and crickets, but you’ll need to use a calcium supplement with those.
 Earthworms are often advised as well, however, they are very fatty, so should be given sparingly in my opinion.

-In my opinion, the most popular types of feeder fish, such as fathead minnows, can be dangerous for turtles, as they either offer low nutritional value or contain thiamine.
+In my opinion, the most popular types of feeder fish for turtles, such as fathead minnows, can be dangerous for turtles, as they either offer low nutritional value or contain thiamine.